 Another option is a pet rubber mitt, which looks exactly like the name implies.
 It’s a glove with small rubber teeth attached that you can run through a dog’s coat to smooth out hair.

-They’re really better for short-haired dogs, however, and won’t do as much for a Husky.
+However, They’re better for short-haired dogs and won’t do as much for a Husky.

 What if Your Husky Doesn’t Like Being Brushed?

 Some Huskies love getting their coat brushed out and find it relaxing.

 Others want to run the other way when they see you pull out a grooming tool.

 If your dog hates being brushed, or you want to ensure it’s a pleasant experience for them, here are some helpful tips that go a long way.

 It’s always a good idea to pick a time when your dog is happy, calm, and content.